Is Surgery the Right Path for Me? A Whole-Woman, Faith-Fueled Guide to Endometriosis Surgery

 đź“– Discernment Journal Prompts

-• What am I hoping this surgery will fix or relieve?
+• What do I hope this surgery will fix?

-• What is my body trying to say right now?
+• What is my body trying to tell me?

-I offer free 20-minute Clarity Calls for women navigating endo surgery.
+I offer free 20-minute Clarity Calls for women navigating surgery decisions.
+No pressure.
+No agenda.
+Just sisterhood, truth, and care.

 🙏 Final Word